 Before you part ways, make sure to exchange contact details and communicate any preferences or boundaries you may have.
 This could involve asking them to always speak to you via email apart from in emergencies or encouraging them to stick to texts within certain hours of the day.

 Communication is a vital part of any successful landlord-tenant relationship, so make sure you get off on the right foot.
 You may want to detail a few examples of what you class as an emergency and what you don’t to avoid any unwanted confusion.

 What about recruiting a letting agent?

-Being a landlord can be time consuming, especially if you’re new to property management or balancing it alongside other work responsibilities or perhaps managing multiple properties.
+Being a landlord can be time-consuming, especially if you’re new to property management, balancing it alongside other work responsibilities, or perhaps managing multiple properties.

 Many of the tasks detailed above could be handled by a letting agent for a small fee.
 It may be worth weighing up your options if you think you could benefit from a professional managing agent’s service during the move-in process or later on in the tenancy.